ChrisPritchard/OverTheWire/Krypton/krypton03.md

 > Enjoy.

 The contents of `krypton3` in the same directory is: `KSVVW BGSJD SVSIS VXBMN YQUUK BNWCU ANMJS`.
 The other three cipher files have been copied locally for ease of analysis.

+Unfortunately, I wasn't able to break this one without a hint.
+Frequency analysis got me to several of the characters, but I kept looking for an automated solution when I should have used those characters to guess the rest :(

+Anyway, the F# script solves this using the correct key, revealing the password is `BRUTE`.